 Students studying Physics are also required to study A-Level Maths.

 During the two year course you will study well established theories and phenomena, learning how they apply in modern science.
 Topics covered range from Space and Nuclear and Particle physics to core mathematical concepts and techniques.
 You will also investigate some of the mysteries and problems that still intrigue scientists today.

 Emphasis throughout the course is on developing knowledge, competence and confidence in practical skills and problem solving.

 What could I do next?

 Physics is a traditional A-Level subject and is identified as a key qualification by Russell Group universities.
-It is a solid choice if you are considering a career in: medicine, veterinary science, dentistry, computing, chemistry, biology, mathematics or environmental science.
+It is a solid choice if you are considering a career in: medicine, veterinary science, dentistry, computing, chemistry, engineering, mathematics or architecture.

 Physics will also prepare you for industry careers, such as those in engineering or electronics sectors.
 It is also welcomed in other degree areas and a range of employer training schemes in areas such as Financial Services and Business.